 Ultimately Denis Villeneuve says he signed on, "because I feel that I can do it," and expanded a bit on how he'll be approaching the sequel: "It's a huge challenge, because you don't want to cut and paste, otherwise there's no point.
 And at the same time you have to respect what was done, so you have to find the right equilibrium between being faithful to the first one and bringing something new at the same time that will make sense to the Blade Runner universe."

-This sequel is set to be released on October 6, 2017, just ten years and one day after the Final Cut version of the first film premiered in Los Angeles.
+This sequel was released in the USA on October 6, 2017, just ten years and one day after the Final Cut version of the first film premiered in Los Angeles.

-Actors Barkhad Abdi, Ana de Armas, Mackenzie Davis, Sylvia Hoeks, Carla Juri and David Dastmalchian weren't born when the first film was released.
+Actors Barkhad Abdi, Ana de Armas, Mackenzie Davis, Sylvia Hoeks, and Carla Juri weren't born when the first film was released.